franzose/ClosureTable/README.md

 5. `--closure-table` _[optional]_, `-ct`: closure table name<br>
 6. `--models-path`, `-mdl` _[optional]_: custom models path<br>
 7. `--migrations-path`, `-mgr` _[optional]_: custom migrations path<br>
+8.  `--use-innodb` and `-i` _[optional]_: InnoDB migrations have been made optional as well with new paramaters.
+Setting this will enable the InnoDB engine.

 That's almost all, folks!
 The ‘dummy’ stuff has just been created for you.
 You will need to add some fields to your entity migration because the created ‘dummy’ includes just **required** `id`, `parent_id`, `position`, and `real depth` columns:<br>